amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 The AquaCSP Operator includes the following CRDs -

-**[AquaCSP CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml)** provides the fastest methods to deploy Aqua in a single cluster.
-AquaCSP defines how to deploy the server, gateway, kube-enforcer, and aqua-enforcer in the target cluster.
+**[AquaCSP CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml)** provides the fastest methods to deploy Aqua Enterprise in a single cluster.
+AquaCSP defines how to deploy the Server, Gateway, Aqua Enforcer, and KubeEnforcer in the target cluster.
 Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml) for the listing of all fields and configurations.
 * You can set the enforcement mode using the "enforcerMode" property in the CR file.
 * You can deploy a Route by setting the "route" property to "true".
-* The default service type for the console and gateway is ClusterIP.
+* The default service type for the Console and Gateway is ClusterIP.
 You can change the service type in the CR.
 * You can choose to deploy a different version of Aqua CSP by setting the "version" property or change the image "tag".
 * You can choose to use an external database by providing the 'externalDb' property details.
-* You can omit the Enforcer and Kube-Enforcer components by removing them from the CR.
+* You can omit the Enforcer and KubeEnforcer components by removing them from the CR.

+The **[AquaServer CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaserver_cr.yaml)**, **[AquaDatabase CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquadatabase_cr.yaml)**, and **[AquaGateway CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquagateway_cr.yaml)** are used for advanced configurations where the server components are deployed across multiple clusters.

+**[AquaEnforcer CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml)** is used to deploy the Aqua Enforcer in any cluster.
+Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml) for the listing of all fields and configurations.
+* You need to provide a token to identify the Aqua Enforcer.
+* You can set the target Gateway using the **gateway.host** and **gateway.port** properties.
+* You can choose to deploy a different version of the Aqua Enforcer by setting the **image.tag** property.

 **[AquaKubeEnforcer CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquakubeenforcer_cr.yaml)** is used to deploy the KubeEnforcer in your target cluster.
 Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquakubeenforcer_cr.yaml) for the listing of all fields and configurations.
-* You need to provide a token to identify the KubeEnforcer to the Aqua Server
+* You need to provide a token to identify the KubeEnforcer to the Aqua Server.
-* You can set the target gateway using the **config.gateway_address** property
+* You can set the target Gateway using the **config.gateway_address** property.
-* You can choose to deploy a different version of the KubeEnforcer by setting the **image.tag** property
+* You can choose to deploy a different version of the KubeEnforcer by setting the **image.tag** property.

-**[AquaEnforcer CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml)** is used to deploy the AquaEnforcer in any cluster.
-Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml) for the listing of all fields and configurations.
-* You need to provide a token to identify the AquaEnforcer
-* You can set the target gateway using the **gateway.host** and **gateway.port** properties
-* You can choose to deploy a different version of the AquaEnforcer by setting the **image.tag** property

-**[AquaScanner CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquascanner_cr.yaml)** is used to deploy the AquaScanner in any cluster.
+**[AquaScanner CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquascanner_cr.yaml)** is used to deploy the Aqua Scanner in any cluster.
 Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquascanner_cr.yaml) for the listing of all fields and configurations.
-* You need to set the target Aqua server using the **logic.host** property
+* You need to set the target Aqua Server using the **logic.host** property.
-* You need to provide the **login.username** and **login.password** to authnticate to the Aqua server
+* You need to provide the **login.username** and **login.password** to authenticate with the Aqua Server.
-* You can choose to deploy a different version of the AquaScanner by setting the **image.tag** property
+* You can choose to deploy a different version of the Aqua Scanner by setting the **image.tag** property.

-The **[AquaServer CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaserver_cr.yaml)**, **[AquaDatabase CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquadatabase_cr.yaml)**, and **[AquaGateway CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquagateway_cr.yaml)** are used for advanced configurations where the server components are deployed across multiple clusters.

 ## CR Examples ##

-#### Example: Deploying Aqua Server with KubeEnforcer and Enforcer (all in one CR)
+#### Example: Deploying the Aqua Server with an Aqua Enforcer and KubeEnforcer (all in one CR)

-Here is an example of a AquaCsp deployment with KubeEnforcer + Enforcer:
 ```yaml
 ---
 apiVersion: operator.aquasec.com/v1alpha1